GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 ### Do other browsers support native lazy loading?

 The `loading` attribute can be treated as a progressive enhancement.
-Browsers that do support it can lazy load images and iframes.
+Browsers that support it can lazy load images and iframes.
 Those that don't yet can load images just like they would today.
 In terms of cross-browser support, `loading` should be supported in Chrome 76 and any Chromium 76-based browsers.
 There is also [an open implementation bug for